-Police detain teenager after threat to German synagogue
+German police detain 4 on Yom Kippur after synagogue threat

+Speaking to young police officers in the city of Cologne, Herbert Reul said: ”Your colleagues probably prevented” an attack.

-On Wednesday afternoon, police had cordoned off the synagogue in Hagen after receiving tips about a possible attack on the building.
+On Wednesday afternoon, police had cordoned off the synagogue after receiving tips about a possible attack.
+Dozens of police officers secured the building overnight and were still on the scene Thursday morning.

 The threat came as Jews were preparing for Yom Kippur, the holiest day in Judaism.
-Following the threat, a service planned for Wednesday afternoon at the synagogue was canceled, dpa reported.
+Following the threat, a festive service planned for Wednesday night at the synagogue was canceled, dpa reported.

 Hagen police said Wednesday night that they were in close contact with the Jewish community.